|Dates / Deadlines:|

 Currently there is no visa fee; however, you will need to pay an immigration fee before entering Argentina.
 This fee is currently set at $160; however this amount is subject to change.
 Be sure to check the consulate’s website for any fee change.

 If I’m not a U.S. passport holder, are there any additional requirements?

 Yes, you will need to do your own research on visa requirements for citizens of your home country to study in Ecuador and Argentina.
 The CGSE may be able to help you with the required documents.
 Also, you will need to inform International Student Services that you will be studying outside of the United States and discuss how you will remain in valid F-1 status during your studies abroad.

 Will the Center help me with the visa?

 Global Ambassadors are returning study abroad students who serve as peer advisors for their program.
 Please feel free to contact them for a student perspective.

 Prof. Mariana Past, On-Campus Coordinator

 Carlisle, PA 17013-2896

 The program in Cuenca, Ecuador is administered in cooperation with CEDEI, Centros de Estudios Internacionales, under the direction of Mark Odenwelder.
 Meliza Ramirez assists students with academic registration and housing coordination.

-Silvina Ocampo is the on-site coodinator of the Mendoza, Argentina portion of the program.
-She manages the day-to-day operations including housing, stipends, transportation, orientation and excursions.
-Eliana Torres is the academic advisor for the Argentina program and teaches a course for the program.
-Celia Chaab (right) works for the Office of International Relations at UNCuyo and will assist students with course registration and general orientation.
+Eliana Torres (left) is the on-site coodinator of the Mendoza, Argentina portion of the program.
+She manages the day-to-day operations including housing, academic advising, stipends, transportation, orientation and excursions.